 - Help make affordable, healthy and nutritious food more accessible.

 - Encourage engagement with and support for local wildlife and the environment.

 - Increase understanding around the links between food, including its production and transportation, the natural world and climate change.

-Growing Local provides opportunities for residents to volunteer and participate in ‘hands-on’ activities that not only develop their skills and interest in growing and cooking, but also provides them with the confidence and knowledge to make healthier food choices, adopt more eco-friendly and sustainable lifestyles and feel more connected to their community and environment.
+Growing Local provides opportunities for residents to volunteer and participate in ‘hands-on’ activities that not only develop their skills and interest in growing and cooking, but also provides them with the confidence and knowledge to make healthier food choices, live more sustainably, adopt more eco-friendly lifestyles and feel more connected to their community and environment.

 Growing Local activities include:

 - Beginner, advanced and specialist cookery classes and growing courses

 - Nature and environment related activities and events.

 In addition, Growing Local is working in partnership to deliver the following projects: